 I am a principal research fellow at Universiteit Antwerpen.
 Previously I have been a postdoctoral research associate in Number Theory at the University of Bath, and in the Browning Group at the Institute for science and Technology Austria.
 I obtained my Ph.D. at Leiden University under the supervision of dr. Martin Bright.

-I am fascinated by the endless analytical and geometric techniques one can use to study some obvious and seemingly simple questions in number theory.
+I am fascinated by the endless geometric and analytical techniques one can use to study some obvious and seemingly simple questions in number theory.